kratsg/optimization/README.md

 }
 ```

 which provides a `venv` function to allow you to use virtual environments for your python installations which help encapsulate your work.
-This should be run when you need to use your python setup, and should be called after an `lsetup root` (or `lsetup python`) command.
+This should be run when you need to use your python setup, and should be called after an `lsetup python` command.
 It means that your site packages (eg: for tarballing) will be located in `$HOME/.virtualenvs/<NAME>/lib/python2.7/site-packages` where `<NAME>` is the name of the virtual environment you make.

 Go ahead and close that shell down and start with a clean slate.
 Now, you simply need to follow the instructions in the [Using virtual environment](#using-virtual-environment) subsection above.
 In future shells, you can do the following pattern to set up python, ROOT, and then go into your virtual environment: